-- (1) The ownership interest is presented as at December 31, 2017 and has been rounded to the nearest whole number. - (2) Units are expressed in Bbls/d unless otherwise indicated and are subject to rounding. - (3) The gross capacity figures are approximate, based on licensing, equipment specification information and certain modelling assumptions.
+(1) The ownership interest is presented as at December 31, 2019 and has been rounded to the nearest whole number.

+(2) Units are expressed in Bbls/d unless otherwise indicated and are subject to rounding.

+- (3) The gross capacity figures are approximate, based on licensing, equipment specification information and certain modelling assumptions.
 Actual capacity may be more or less depending on a number of factors, including operating conditions, operational constraints and optimization opportunities.
-Net capacity is a calculation based on the gross capacity and Keyera's percentage ownership interest. - (4) Storage capacity at Keyera Fort Saskatchewan is based on 14 underground caverns.
+Net capacity is a calculation based on the gross capacity and Keyera's percentage ownership interest. - (4) Storage capacity at Keyera Fort Saskatchewan is based on 15 underground caverns.
 Additional caverns are under development at the site.
-(See "Business of Keyera Liquids Business Unit Liquids Infrastructure Overview of Key Initiatives").
+(See "Business of Keyera - Liquids Infrastructure Business Segment - Overview of Key Initiatives").
 The storage capacities reported for the terminals and AEF reflect the approximate working capacity of the storage tanks at these sites; in some cases, the gross geometric storage tank volume capacity may be higher than the working capacity.
 At the Hull Terminal, in addition to the above ground operational storage capacity of 11,200 Bbls on site, Keyera has contracted for 500,000 Bbls of underground storage at the nearby third-party operated storage facility to which it is pipeline connected.
 While not specifically identified in the table, there is incremental above ground working storage at many of the facilities. - (5) All pipeline capacity measurements are approximate based on certain modelling assumptions and may vary depending on a variety of factors, including actual operating conditions.
-The pipeline capacity reported in the table for the Fort Saskatchewan Facilities include the three proprietary pipelines that connect Keyera Fort Saskatchewan with the Edmonton Terminal, as well as a leased 6-inch pipeline between Keyera Fort Saskatchewan and the Edmonton Terminal.
-The volumes reported in the table for the Fort Saskatchewan Condensate System do not include the South Grand Rapids Pipeline as this line has not yet been put into service.
-Capacities for Hull Terminal do not include the Hull Terminal pipeline system which is currently in development and scheduled to be put into service in 2018.
-(See "Overview of Key Initiatives" below for more information on these new pipelines).
-Keyera sold its 64% interest in the Wabasca River Pipeline (an oil pipeline in Northern Alberta) and its its 88% interest in the non-operating North Senex Pipeline in January 2018 (effective date October 2017). - (6) The NGL processing and handling capabilities are located with each of the respective gas plants and are included in the Gathering and Processing segment for financial reporting purposes. - (7) Rail capacity is an estimated calculation taking into account such factors as the number of railcar spots at each facility, the frequency of switches provided by the railways at each facility and the type of product being loaded or off-loaded.
-The capacity identified for the Josephburg Terminal increased compared to the prior year based on the facility operating 24 hours per day in 2017.
-The Edmonton Terminal rail capacity is based on 24 hour operation.
-The rail facilities at Gilby are not currently operating. - (8) Current capacity reflects the shell capacity of the four crude oil storage tanks that were in service as of the date of this AIF.
-Eight additional tanks, with shell capacity of 400,000 Bbls each, are under construction and are scheduled to come into service in stages throughout 2018.
+The pipeline capacity reported in the table for the Fort Saskatchewan Facilities include the three proprietary pipelines that connect Keyera Fort Saskatchewan with the Edmonton Terminal.
+The volumes reported in the table for the Fort Saskatchewan Condensate System include the South Grand Rapids Pipeline.
+Capacities for the Hull Terminal include the Hull Terminal pipeline system which was placed into service in 2018.
+(See "Overview of Key Initiatives" below for more information on these new pipelines). - (6) The NGL processing and handling capability is located at the gas plant and is included in the Gathering and Processing segment for financial reporting purposes. - (7) Rail capacity is an estimated calculation taking into account such factors as the number of railcar spots at each facility, the hours of operation, the frequency of switches provided by the railways at each facility and the type of product being loaded or offloaded. - (8) Capacity reflects the shell capacity of the twelve crude oil storage tanks that are in service.
 Actual working capacity of the tanks may vary from shell capacity.
-(See "Business of Keyera Liquids Infrastructure Business Unit Overview of Facilities and Key Initiatives").
+(See "Business of Keyera - Liquids Infrastructure Business Segment - Overview of Facilities and Key Initiatives").

-Overview of Facilities and Key Initiatives
+Overview of Key Initiatives and Key Facilities